Luna Gevitz

-Luna Nørgaard Gevitz (born 3 March 1994), sometimes written Gewitz, is a Danish footballer who plays as a defender for Montpellier and the Danish national team.
+Luna Nørgaard Gevitz (born 3 March 1994), sometimes written Gewitz, is a Danish former footballer who played as a defender for the Danish national team.
+Gevitz works as an expert football commentator with the Danish Broadcasting Corporation.

 Club career

 After beginning her senior career with IK Skovbakken, Gevitz spent the 2012–13 season in France with Montpellier HSC.
 She signed for Fortuna Hjørring in August 2013, but an ankle injury delayed her debut for her new club until March 2014.
 In 2019, Gevitz signed for French Division 1 Féminine club Guingamp.
 She made 14 appearances for them in the 2020–21 Division 1 Féminine season.
 In February 2021, Gevitz signed for Swedish club BK Häcken.